t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 ### Start your Nextflow run on AWS batch

-Now the last and most rewarding step of all - you are finally ready to laucnh your Nextflow pipeline on `AWS`!
+Now the last and most rewarding step of all - you are finally ready to launch the `salmon-nf` Nextflow pipeline on `AWS`!

 ```bash
 [ec2-user@ip-172-31-38-222 ~]$ nextflow run t-neumann/salmon-nf --inputDir s3://obenauflab/fastq --outputDir s3://obenauflab/salmon -profile awsbatch -w s3://obenauflab/work/salmon